 selectionSet specifies the key field(s) needed from an object to query for its associations.
 For example,

-Chirp.author will require that a Chirp provide its
+Post.user will require that a Post provide its

-authorId.
-Rather than relying on incoming queries to manually request this key for the association, the selection set will automatically be included in subschema requests to guarentee that these fields are fetched.
-Dynamic selection sets are also possible by providing a function that recieves a GraphQL
+userId.
+Rather than relying on incoming queries to manually request this key for the association, the selection set will automatically be included in subschema requests to guarantee that these fields are fetched.
+Dynamic selection sets are also possible by providing a function that receives a GraphQL

 FieldNode (the gateway field) and returns a